 You’ll want to consider things like operating expenses, food for meetings, postage, printing, office supplies, and web hosting costs.

-Now that you have a name, you can reasonably think about your marketing plan.
+You can reasonably think about your marketing plan now that you have a name.
 How will you make sure people know about your women’s ministry?

 Now, let’s talk about creating a plan to reach the women you want to be part of your women’s ministry.